kartikey1998/chat_pdf/README.md

 # chat_pdf
 LLM app which you can use to chat with pdfs.

-steps to run:
-* enter your OPENAI API key in the "app.py"
+* Make enter your OPENAI API key in the "app.py" steps to run:
 1. Clone the repo
 2. pip install requirements
 3. streamlit run app.py